Leave of Absence or Withdrawal

 • Visit us in Abraham Campus Center, 2nd Floor.

 Staff will speak with you, the student, about your decision to withdraw or take a leave of absence.
-After consultation, staff will email you a DocuSign-generated email.
+If you decide to proceed with a leave of absence or withdrawal, we will email you a DocuSign-generated email.
 When you receive the email, follow the “student instructions” and complete the marked portions and digitally sign the form.
 Your digital signature initiates the process of collecting all the Woody Hall office signatures one office at a time, including your academic advisor or dean.
 You will get a copy of the completed form with all the signatures.
 Advising staff will record the LOA or withdrawal on the student record.

 Leave of Absence from the University